Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 Admire Doonagore Castle on Your Trip to Doolin Village

 Ireland is proud of its centuries-old castles, and so is the little village of Doolin.
 While is doesn’t have plenty of them, at least one castle reminds you of the long history of the place.
-Thus, when visiting Doolin Village for the first time, make sure to stop at Doonagore Caste.
+Thus, during your first visit to Doolin Village, make sure to stop at Doonagore Castle.
 A round 16th century tower house is located on a hill between Doolin and the Cliffs of Moher.

 Step inside Doolin Cave

-When visiting Doolin, make sure to venture four kilometers outside the village to explore the award-winning Doolin Cave and Visitor Center.
-A highlight of the visit is the Great Stalactite, a stunning 23-foot-long natural wonder of Ireland.
+While visiting Doolin for the first time, make sure to venture four kilometers outside of the village to explore the magnificent Doolin Cave.
+A highlight of this visit is the Great Stalactite, a stunning 23-foot-long natural wonder of Ireland.

 Enjoy Traditional Irish Tunes

 The heart of Irish traditional music, Doolin is not to be missed for those who want to immerse in Irish culture and enjoy traditional Irish music.
 All local pubs here are at your service and don’t let you leave without whistling some of the Irish tunes first.

-Don’t Miss the Burren when Visiting Doolin Village for the First Time
+Don’t Miss the Burren while Visiting Doolin Village for the First Time

-You are just a stone’s throw away from the stunning Burren when visiting Doolin.
+In Doolin, you are just a stone’s throw away from the stunning Burren.
 The village is located on the far edge of the Burren and Cliffs of Moher Geopark.
 A short drive from here takes you to a completely different Ireland.
 A place you couldn’t possibly imagine to see in this part of the world.

 Take a Ferry Trip to the Aran Islands

-While visiting Doolin Village offers a great introduction to the natural and cultural heritage of Ireland, the Aran Islands further enhance this experience.
+While a visit to Doolin Village offers a great introduction to the natural and cultural heritage of Ireland, the Aran Islands never fail to enhance this experience.
 The three islands take you back in time and walk you through their winding narrow roads with thick stone walls.